particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 }
 ```

-The minimum publish interval is determined from the [cloud configuration](/tutorials/device-cloud/console/#location-settings).
+The maximum location update frequency is determined from the [cloud configuration](/tutorials/device-cloud/console/#location-settings).
 When waking up from external sources such as motion (IMU), BLE, GPIO pin interrupts, etc. it's possible to do a short wake cycle to handle this interrupt, then go back to sleep without turning on the cellular modem.
 This preserves battery power and also prevents excessive reconnection.
 It is possible for your mobile carrier to ban your SIM for aggressive reconnection if it does a full reconnection more often than every 10 minutes.

 You can determine if this is a full wake cycle (connecting to cellular) using `isFullWakeCycle()`.
 To force a full wake cycle, use [`forceFullWakeCycle()`](#forcefullwakecycle-trackersleep).